[Updated on July 17, 2019]

 HCU continued to play its bullying game until the very last end.
 The HPI office staff was standing outside around 17:00 in order to make me leave before they did for the day.
 My phone line was blocked.
 And yet they took the liberty of taking away my left-over research budget at the amount of about 30,000 Yen (approx. USD250) without my consent.
 I wanted to use it to ship some of the personal belongings to Korea.
 Yet my budget had disappeared somewhere.
 Nobody knew about its whereabouts.
 More honestly, perhaps, they did not give a damn about it.
 HCU was on the absolute and total self-serving mode.
 They were accomplishing the goal of removing the anti-Abe woman academic of Korean origin.

-Several colleagues offered to help with the high pressure packing.
+Several colleagues offered to help with the high-pressure packing.
 Most of them helped in secrecy.
 They gave me boxes and tapes, transported the boxes to my house, and packed the stuff I could not throw away.
-I felt the presence of silent majority amid the madness.
+I felt the presence of a silent majority amid the madness.

 Packing at home was another story.
 I had to find a mover during the busiest season of the year.
 I had to decide what to keep and what to throw away without knowing where I was going to live in Korea.
 It was very intense.
 One thing I knew for sure was that my new place in Seoul was going to be very small.
 It would be wise to trash most of my belongings, I thought.
 And I did exactly that.
 My nose continued to bleed every morning.